-- 6 staff members trained as Mental Health First Aiders. - 3 staff members trained as Nurture Practitioners and the use of the Boxall Profile to assess need and implement programmes of provision. - 3 staff members currently being trained as Emotional and Literacy Support Assistants (ELSAs).
-This training is led by the Educational Psychology service team. - 6 staff members trained in the use of zones of regulation with a whole school approach being adopted in September 2021. - 3 staff members trained in the use of the sensory circuit provision programme.
+- 1 staff member trained as Mental Health Curriculum Leads. - 2 staff members trained as Nurture Practitioners and the use of the Boxall Profile to assess need and implement programmes of provision. - 2 staff members trained as Emotional and Literacy Support Assistants (ELSAs).
+This training is led by the Educational Psychology service team. - 4 staff members trained in the use of the sensory circuit provision programme. - All staff are trained in the use of the zones of regulation programme as part of our whole school approach to mental health and wellbeing.